-White, odorless, soluble crystalline salts, sodium cyclamate (C6H11NHSO3Na) or calcium cyclamate ([C6H11NHSO3]2Ca.2H2O).
+Cyclamates are white, odorless, soluble crystalline salts, sodium cyclamate (C6H11NHSO3Na) or calcium cyclamate ([C6H11NHSO3]2Ca.2H2O).
 These are salts of N-cyclohexylsulfamic acid (C6H11NHSO3H).
-They have about 30 times the sweeteninmg power of ordinary sugar (sucrose).
+They have about 30 times the sweetening power of ordinary sugar (sucrose).
 They were widely used as potent sweetening agents until they were found to cause cancer in rats.
 They were banned in the United States in 1969.

 Related category• ORGANIC CHEMISTRY